-‘Sugar’ has been proved to be the main culprit behind a number of fatal diseases and hence, artificial sweeteners are ruling today’s market.
-Brown rice syrup is one of such sugar alternatives that have become quite popular among people.
-In this post, we are going to discuss whether you should include it in your diet or not.
+‘Sugar’ has been proven to be the main culprit behind several fatal diseases, and hence, artificial sweeteners are ruling today’s market.
+Brown rice syrup is an alternative that is popular among people.
+This post will discuss whether you should include it in your diet.
+(1)

 What is Brown Rice Syrup?

-Brown rice syrup, also popularly called ‘rice malt’ or ‘rice syrup’, is a sweetener that is mostly used as an alternative to sugar.
-It is derived from soaked and sprouted brown rice, which is cultured by certain saccharifying enzymes in order to break the starches down into smaller and sweeter carbohydrate molecules.
+Brown rice syrup, also popularly called ‘rice malt’ or ‘rice syrup,’ is a sweetener mainly used as an alternative to sugar.
+It is derived from soaked and sprouted brown rice cultured by certain saccharifying enzymes to break the starches into smaller, sweeter carbohydrate molecules.
 The liquid is then strained off and reduced through evaporation by heating so that a honey-like substance of medium consistency and caramel undertone is achieved.
-Typically, brown rice syrup contains three types of sugar molecules i.e. 52% of maltotriose, 45% of maltose, and 3% of glucose.
-Though it is used energy bars, rice milk, marinades, sauces, and other non-baked food items as a sweetener, it is not as sweet as plain sugar or honey.
-Brown rice syrup is industrially produced across Asia, Europe and USA in a large scale.
+Typically, brown rice syrup contains three types of sugar molecules, i.e., 52% maltotriose, 45% maltose, and 3% glucose.
+Though energy bars, rice milk, marinades, sauces, and other non-baked food items are used as a sweeteners, it is not as sweet as plain sugar or honey.
+Brown rice syrup is industrially produced on a large scale across Asia, Europe, and the USA.

 How is Brown Rice Syrup Made?

-As said before, preparation of brown rice syrup is basically saccharification of whole grain brown rice, which turns the starch present in the cooked grains into simpler and easy to digest sugars.
+As said before, the preparation of brown rice syrup is the saccharification of whole-grain brown rice, which turns the starch in the cooked grains into more straightforward and easy-to-digest sugars.
 Traditionally, the enzymatic reaction is carried out by adding sprouted barley grains (barley malt) to a mixture of brown rice starch and hot water.
-This procedure helps in digesting nutrients (carbohydrates, proteins and lipids), filtering out all sorts of impurities, and separating smaller sugar molecules like maltose and maltotriose through liquefaction.
-The liquid is then strained off, boiled, and concentrated to produce a thick sugary syrup, which is high in carbohydrates; medium in amino acids, peptides, lipids; and low in glucose and fructose.
+This procedure helps digest nutrients (carbohydrates, proteins, and lipids), filter out impurities, and separate smaller sugar molecules like maltose and maltotriose through liquefaction.
+The liquid is then strained off, boiled, and concentrated to produce a thick, sugary syrup high in carbohydrates, medium in amino acids, peptides, and lipids, and low in glucose and fructose.

-Contrarily, the modern industrialized procedure makes use of purified enzyme isolates (alpha-amylases) derived from bacteria or fungi (organic bioreactors) for the same.
-In this method of preparation, the brown rice is processed with the enzyme isolates through heat-assisted liquefaction, which generates ‘pure solubilised rice dextrins’ (100% modified starch), ‘concentrated protein-hemicellulose-lipid complexes’, and ‘agro-residue’.
-The solution is strained off to get rid of the residue and the remaining complex substance is then turned into simpler maltose-rich syrup through heat-assisted saccharification, boiling and partial evaporation.
-The end product of this commercial method contains only 2-3% of glucose and no protein, lipid or fibre.
+Contrarily, the modern industrialized procedure uses purified enzyme isolates (alpha-amylases) derived from bacteria or fungi (organic bioreactors) for the same.
+In this method of preparation, the brown rice is processed with the enzyme isolates through heat-assisted liquefaction, which generates ‘pure solubilized rice dextrins’ (100% modified starch), ‘concentrated protein-hemicellulose-lipid complexes’, and ‘agro-residue.’
+The solution is strained off to remove the residue, and the remaining complex substance is then turned into more straightforward maltose-rich syrup through heat-assisted saccharification, boiling, and partial evaporation.
+The end product of this commercial method contains only 2-3% glucose and no protein, lipid, or fiber.

 Nutrition Profile Of Brown Rice Syrup

-The methods of preparation of brown rice syrup should already have given you an idea about its nutrition profile.
-Even though derived from the highly nutritious brown rice, the syrup is not at all rich in essential nutrients.
+The preparation methods of brown rice syrup should already have given you an idea about its nutrition profile.
+Even though it is derived from highly nutritious brown rice, the syrup is not rich in essential nutrients.
 Some of its notable nutritional features are given below:

 - Around 75 calories per tablespoon